Introduction

 Temperature Monitoring

-Overheating indicates friction, lubrication failure, or electrical issues:
+Overheating can indicate friction, lubrication issues, or electrical loading problems:

 Maintenance Interval Optimization